uselesstechjunks/whatif/docs/content/SYLLABUS.md

-# Prep Syllabus — Strictly Optimized
+# Prep Syllabus — Research Engineer / Research Scientist (LLMs & Large-Scale Training)

-## Mental Model First (Non-negotiable)
+## Mental Model (Non-Negotiable)

 You are preparing to be evaluated as:

-> “Someone who can take a strong but imperfect large model and systematically improve it under real-world constraints.”
+> **Someone who can take a strong but imperfect large model and systematically improve it under real-world constraints (data, compute, safety, iteration speed).**

-Every topic below maps directly to that evaluation criterion.
+Every topic below exists because it shows up:

+* in senior interviews, or
+* in day-to-day work on post-training / model quality teams.

 ---

+## Tier 0: Foundations You Are Assumed to Have (No Over-Indexing)

+You are assumed to already be comfortable with:

+* Backpropagation, SGD variants, basic optimization
+* Transformer architecture at a high level
+* PyTorch/JAX usage for model training
+* Probability, linear algebra, basic statistics

+You **do not** need to re-study these unless gaps surface.

+---

-## Tier 1: Core (Must Be Excellent)
+## Tier 1: Core Model Improvement Skills (Must Be Excellent)

 ### 1. Post-Training of Large Language Models

-You should be fluent enough to **design experiments**, not just explain concepts.
+You should be fluent enough to **design and debug experiments**, not just explain concepts.

 **What you must know**